clairegregg/bookinfo-multicluster/README.md

 See <https://istio.io/docs/examples/bookinfo/>.

 ## Set up
-This project is developed locally using kind, with docker port forwarding to allow clusters to contact each other (and to provide access on localhost).
+This project is developed locally using kind, making using of https://github.com/clairegregg/multi-cluster-istio-kind (originally forked from https://github.com/sedflix/multi-cluster-istio-kind) to allow multicluster work, including making use of Istio.

+To setup, navigate to that repository and run ./fast-setup to create 4 kind clusters connected in an Istio mesh.

 To setup, run .\setup.ps1 (or the equivalent for Linux).